Access to the internet

 - The computer room at the Douglas Brunton Centre, Chaldon Road, Caterham, which is open to the public from 9.30am to 4.30pm Monday to Friday.
 There is no charge for using the computers, but there is a Centre membership of £17 and a small charge will be made to cover printing and stationery costs.
 There are no age restrictions and sessions can be booked in advance.
 Call 01883 347230 or e-mail firstname.lastname@example.org for more details, or to make an appointment for an introductory internet training session.

 - Surrey libraries.
-Access the internet from all Surrey libraries (This link will open in a new window).
+Access the internet from all Surrey libraries.
 Everybody can use the service for free.
 If you are a library member, you will need your library card to use a computer.
 If you are not a member, you will need some form of identification such as driving licence, passport or national identification card.

 - UK online is a drive to ensure that everyone in the UK who wants it will have access to the internet.
-To find your nearest participating UK online centre call 0800 771234 (textphone 0800 085 0853 for people with hearing difficulties), or visit UK online centres (This link will open in a new window).
-Help your friends and families get online with Learn my way (This link will open in a new window).
+To find your nearest participating UK online centre call 0800 771234 (textphone 0800 085 0853 for people with hearing difficulties), or visit UK online centres.
+Help your friends and families get online with Learn my way.